Safdari10/m5-phase1-cli-api/README.md

-# Next.js AI-Powered Auction Platform
+# AuctionAI: Modern Auction Platform with AI Search

-This project is a full-stack [Next.js](https://nextjs.org) application for managing online auctions, featuring:
+AuctionAI is a full-stack [Next.js](https://nextjs.org) application for managing online auctions, featuring:

 - TypeScript, Tailwind CSS, and Mongoose for MongoDB integration
 - AI-powered search using Google Gemini (Generative AI)
+- Modern, clean UI with a custom search bar and auction item cards
 - RESTful API endpoints for auction item management
 - CLI tools for database seeding and admin tasks